Debate: Food production in Norway in the future

 The fact is that we need to acknowledge that there will be changed conditions for what kind of food we can grow in Norway in 50 years.

-Climate Futures co-produces better methods and practices for managing climate risk, introduces and shares knowledge and scenarios.
+In Climate Futures we co-produces better methods and practices for managing climate risk.
 The breath of the Climate Futures consortium, which covers agriculture, aquaculture, renewable energy, shipping, insurance and risk management, shows that the need for these services is great.

 Anne Ekornholmen, political editor or Nationen, is the moderator.